 Jonarest Z. Sibog, Filipino, 38 years old, is the Asst.
 Vice President for Comptrollership.
 She joined the company in 2006, starting her career in Procurement which she headed for seven years before moving to Finance.
 She is a graduate of Ateneo de Davao University with a degree in Bachelor of Science in Accountancy.
-She finished her Masters in Business Administration at the University of Mindanao where she also earned a few units
+She finished her Masters in Business Administration at the University of Mindanao where she also earned a few units in LLB.

-Page 19 of 47 SEC Form IS-20 in LLB.
 She is a Certified Public Accountant and is currently a Board of Director of the Association of CPAs in Commerce and Industry (ACPACI) - Davao City Chapter